lloydzhou/tinymvc/README.md

 tinymvc
 =======

-tiny mvc framework based on "dispatch" and "idiorm"
+tiny mvc framework based on "dispatch", "activerecord" and "MicroTpl"